josephj1o4e1/Flask-User-Management-System-with-Login-Registration-Layout/README.md

 # Python Flask User Management System
 This is a Flask Website that implements a basic user management system with Login/Register layout.
+Incorporating session management with Flask-Login, and integrated OAuth 2.0 for user login services.
+Designed PostgreSQL database.
+Implemented password storage with BCrypt package for one-way hashing.
+Employed SQLAlchemy as my ORM to enhance database operations and applied Flask-Migrate to monitor database migrations.

 Framework: Flask
 Session management: Flask-Login